 In total, we offer more than 250 postgraduate taught programmes and dozens of postgraduate research areas.

-At the heart of our commitment to you is a £350 million investment completed in 2014, which has created a world-class learning environment, at our main, city-centre Manchester campus and our Cheshire campus in Crewe.
+At the heart of our commitment to you is a £350 million investment completed in 2014.
+This has created a world-class learning environment at our main, city-centre Manchester campus and our Cheshire campus in Crewe.
 You will be taught in state-of-the art specialist teaching facilities in environmentally sustainable buildings that are amongst the best of any university in the UK.

 The Brooks Building houses the Faculty of Education and the Faculty of Health, Psychology and Social Care – a stunning new building for more than 6,000 students located adjacent to the Princess Parkway near the centre of Manchester.
-The Benzie Building which is home to the Manchester School of Art reached the final for the Stirling Prize last year – the UK’s highest architectural award; and our new Students’ Union has recently been shortlisted for a RIBA national award.
+The Benzie Building which is home to the Manchester School of Art reached the final for the Stirling Prize in 2014 – the UK’s highest architectural award; and our new Students’ Union was shortlisted for a RIBA national award in 2015.

 A further £226 million is being invested over the next seven years in additional outstanding facilities, buildings and public spaces, developing our student-centred, sustainable campuses to ensure that you get the very best from your studies and time with us.